thierrynieus/cross_corr/README.md

 ## File description
 1. spike_cross_corr.py, a module to load and compute cross-correlations
 2. cross_corr_demo1.ipynb, a demo to illustrate how to use the module
+3. cross_corr_demo2.ipynb, a demo to illustrate the performances of the extremely faster calc_cc_sp function by F Marmoreo.

 Parameters of spike_cross_corr.py:
 ````